mocobeta/janome/docs/en/index.rst

 'wakati-gaki' mode (v0.3.1+)
 -------------------------------

-When 'wakati = True' option is given to tokenize() method, it runs in 'wakati-gaki' ('分かち書き') mode.
-In wakati-gaki mode, tokenize() method returns sufrace forms only.
-Return type is list of string, not list of Token.
+When 'wakati = True' option is given to tokenize() method, it runs on 'wakati-gaki' ('分かち書き') mode.
+On wakati-gaki mode, tokenize() method returns sufrace forms only.
+Return type is a list of string, not list of Token.

 ::